erpc-io/eRPC/README.md

 ## Short-term TODOs
  * In `test_small_msg`, test that we can send an exactly MTU-sized message.
- * Variable names in Nexus and its threads are identical.
- * Get rid of foreground-non-terminal request type.
  * Handle `poll_cq` and `post_send` failures in IBTransport.
 Do it by moving RpcDatapathErrCode from rpc.h to common.h, and using it in IBTransport.
  * Do we need separate `rx_burst()` and `post_recvs()` functions in Transport?